News and Updates

 Tree Protection Ordinance

 In May 2023, City Council passed and Mayor Harrell signed the updated Tree Protection Ordinance.
 A history of the activity leading to development and passage of the ordinance can be found on the UFC's Resources page.
-The new ordinance takes effect on July 31, 2023.
-The Seattle Department of Construction and Inspections has posted information on the upcoming changes in tree regulations on their Building Connections webpage.
+The new ordinance took effect on July 31, 2023.
+The Seattle Department of Construction and Inspections has posted information on the changes in tree regulations on their Building Connections webpage.

 One Seattle Plan Update Process